cynthialmy/cynthialmy.github.io/_posts/2025-04-24-sap-edifact-integration.md

 Three lessons from SAP that I keep applying.

 **Enterprise platform reliability is a people-coordination problem wearing a technical hat.** The format spec was 200+ pages.
 The technical implementation was straightforward.
-What made cutovers fail was the gap between what the spec said and what counterparties actually did.
-Closing that gap required relationship-building with counterparty operations teams, not just better parsing logic.
+Cutovers failed in the gap between specification and counterparty behavior.
+Closing that gap required relationship-building with counterparty operations teams alongside parsing logic improvements.

 **Validation is cheaper than correction.** Every failure caught before cutover cost minutes of engineering time.
 Every failure caught after cutover cost hours of investigation, customer communication, and emergency patching.
 The staged rehearsal approach cost two weeks of coordination.
 It saved weeks of incident response.

-**When you cannot control the deadline or the counterparties, control the information flow.** I could not change the regulatory timeline.
-I could not force grid operators to interpret the spec consistently.
-What I could control was how fast rejection data reached the right engineer, how clearly the failure was documented, and how quickly fixes were deployed.
-In constrained environments, information velocity is the primary lever.
+**When deadlines and counterparties are fixed, information flow is the primary lever.** The regulatory timeline was fixed.
+Grid operators interpreted the spec independently.
+The practical lever was information velocity: how fast rejection data reached the right engineer, how clearly the failure was documented, and how quickly fixes were deployed.

 SAP gave me the enterprise platform instinct: multi-tenant systems where reliability is non-negotiable, regulatory constraints become product requirements, and integration failures have business consequences far beyond a bad user experience.
 That instinct shaped how I approached every integration and compliance system I built afterward.

 ---

-If this "move failure upstream" framing resonates, I wrote about applying the same principle in cross-border payments at Airwallex: [Moving Failure Upstream for SWIFT Validation at Airwallex](/2025-01-15-airwallex/).
+If the move-failure-upstream framing is useful, I wrote about applying the same principle in cross-border payments at Airwallex: [Moving Failure Upstream for SWIFT Validation at Airwallex](/2025-01-15-airwallex/).